da0p/GithubPage/_posts/2025-02-16-BLE_Review.md

 ### PHY Configuration

-- THY is set after a connection by examining the capabilities and configuration for both devices in a procedure that is known as the PHY Update Procedure.
+- PHY is set after a connection by examining the capabilities and configuration for both devices in a procedure that is known as the PHY Update Procedure.
 - Master or slave can initiate the procedure, but the master has the final decision